SiddheshKukade/Google-Summer-of-Code-2023-Work-Product/README.md

  updatedAt: Date
 }
 ```
-What would happen after end date of adverstisements:

 2. Developed GraphQL endpoint:
 - createAdverstisement()
   - The created doc with the given provided schema data values and stores in the database.